sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

 !!! hint
     You can write the output of `figlet` to a file like this:
     ```sh
-    figlet "some string" > file.txt
+    figlet 'some string' > file.txt
     ```

 ??? done "Answer"